The 11th Hour (video game): Plot

 The story then flashes back to the beginning of Robin's investigation.
 She interviews Eileen Wiley, the only person known to have survived an encounter with Henry Stauf's mansion.
 Eileen confirms she lost her hand that night, claiming it had been bitten off by a dog, but offers no other meaningful details of the encounter.

 Suspicious of Eileen's story, Robin interviews Dr. Thornton, who treated Eileen that night.
 Though the doctor appears to believe Eileen about the dog, the interview proves fruitful as Dr. Thornton reveals that Eileen was not alone that night; her friend Samantha Ford was with her in the house those 18 years ago.
 Samantha's family used its considerable influence to keep her involvement out of the papers.
 He also reveals that Samantha has been paralyzed from the waist down ever since the girls' encounter.
 Dr. Thornton's receptionist listens to the entire conversation through an intercom, demonstrating a strangely angry behavior.

 Robin attempts to interview Samantha, but their meeting is adversarial.
 Samantha's forceful denials convince Robin that the women are not telling the truth about their encounter.
 Samantha confirms Robin's suspicions later that evening when she visits Robin's motel room and shares her story.
-Samantha claims that during their encounter with the house, something supernatural held the girls down and raped them, then let them go, though the gate slammed shut on Eileen's hand as she tried to flee, severing it.
+Samantha claims that during their encounter with the house, something supernatural held the girls down and raped them.
+He then let them go, though the gate slammed shut on Eileen's hand as she tried to flee, severing it.
 After both women ended up pregnant, Samantha had an illegal abortion that resulted in her paralysis, but Eileen went through with the pregnancy and had a daughter, Marie.
 Samantha claims there was always something sinister about the child and believes that "all hell let loose" around Marie's 18th birthday, that Marie is the mansion's offspring, and that Marie is responsible for the murders and disappearances.
-Meanwhile, Robin begins to bud a romance with Jim Martin, the local police chief.
+Meanwhile, Robin begins a romance with Jim Martin, the local police chief.